Skip to main content

 Mail

-Mail is delivered to the residential communities daily Monday - Friday with the exception of federal holidays and periods of academic recess.
+Mail is delivered to the residential communities daily Monday through Friday with the exception of federal holidays and periods of academic recess.

 Each resident is assigned a mailbox located near the front desk of each residence hall.
 Mail is received and sorted at the front desk.
 Mail delivery will work most efficiently if mail is addressed as indicated below.
 In most residential communities, each resident has their own mailbox; in these communities (Cayuga, Hart, Johnson, Riggs, Scales, Seneca, Waterbury Halls and The Village), the mailbox number is different from the room number.
 To send mail to students in these halls, be sure to include the student’s mailbox number in the address.
 Please note that the University is not responsible for cash or valuables sent through the mail.